IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/jeremy-keith.md

 ## Do you have any favorite books, videos, or resources that you could share with the readers?

 When it comes to books, it's hard to wrong with the books from A Book Apart.
 Except for that first one, they're all really good, and they won't take too long to read either.
 As for other resources, I find fantastic stuff on the web just about every single day.
-That's why I've got a <a class="link link--special" href="https://adactio.com/links/" target="_blank" rel="noopener">"links"</a> section on my site.
+That's why I've got a <a class="link link--special" href="https://adactio.com/links/" target="_blank" rel="noopener noreferrer">"links"</a> section on my site.

 ## Do you have any advice for new developers just starting their career journey?